mike14747/next-with-auth/README.md

 1. Check that the proper crud method is being used.
 2. Check that the user is logged via a session.

-**Note**: the use of an explicit _return_ must be used with the response and status code if there is code that could still be run in the event that the above conditions are not met.

 Only if the above conditions are met, the serverless function is called.